GuidesProduct development

 Product and project managers often collaborate to bring a product from conception to market.
 Both roles work together to prioritize features, allocate resources, and manage stakeholder expectations.

-Good collaboration between product and project managers can lead to a successful product launch and ongoing success.
+Good collaboration between product and project managers can lead to a successful and ongoing success.

 Becoming a product manager vs. project manager